This post describes steps one can take to enable or disable automatically to lock their computer after the inactivity limit in Windows 11

 By default, Windows will automatically lock your computer when you are away to prevent other people from using your desktop and accessing your files.

 When your computer is locked, it will show the lock screen by default.
 The lock screen is the screen or curtain you see when you turn on your computer before the sign in screen.
-It is also displayed once your computer is locked after you stepped away or press the Windows key + L.
+It is also displayed once your computer is locked after you step away or press the Windows key + L.

 The Interactive logon: Machine inactivity limit security policy setting allows you to specify a number in seconds of user inactivity, and if exceeded, Windows automatically locks the computer.